Puck (magazine): Content

 The magazine consisted of 16 pages measuring 10 inches by 13.5 inches with front and back covers in color and a color double-page centerfold.
 The cover always quoted Puck saying, "What fools these mortals be!"
 The jaunty symbol of Puck is conceived as a putto in a top hat who admires himself in a hand-mirror.
 He appears not only on the magazine covers but over the entrance to the Puck Building in New York's Nolita neighborhood, where the magazine was published, as well.

 Puck gained notoriety for its witty, humorous cartoons and was the first to publish weekly cartoons using chromolithography in place of wood engraving, offering three cartoons instead of one.
 In its early years of publication, Pucks cartoons were largely printed in black and white, though later editions featured colorful, eye-catching lithographic prints in vivid color.
 A typical 32-page issue contained a full-color political cartoon on the front cover and a color non-political cartoon or comic strip on the back cover.
 There was always a double-page color centerfold, usually on a political topic.
 There were numerous black-and-white cartoons used to illustrate humorous anecdotes.
 A page of editorials commented on the issues of the day, and the last few pages were devoted to advertisements.

+Anticatholicism

+The magazine was founded by German immigrants who were sympathetic to Otto von Bismarck who launched a major Kulturkampf against the Catholic Church in Germany.
+Puck especially targeted Irish Catholics in New York City, where they controlled Tammany Hall.
+According to historian Samuel Thomas, himself a Catholic: [I]n an age of partisan politics and partisan journalism, Puck became the nation's premier journal of graphic humor and political satire, played an important role as a non-partisan crusader for good government and the triumph of American constitutional ideals.
+Its prime targets, however, were not just corrupt machine politicians.
+The magazine included as well ...[the] political agenda of the Catholic Church, especially its new Pope, Leo XIII....Tammany Hall... was all the more dangerous to Puck because, beginning in the 1870s, Irish Catholics dominated it....
+In cartoons and editorials spanning two decades, the magazine blasted and often conjoined both Tammany and the papacy with invidious comparisons that left few readers in doubt as to their sympathies.